stuwilmur/sim-eye/assumptions.md

 This is clearly a crude approximation.
 We can calculate how a position in the eye maps to a position on the image plane under such a simple approximation.
 Considering a single plane for simplicity, where:
 - B is a source point on the retina, with angle $\alpha$;
-- E is a target point in the image, with distance ${Lp}$ to the centre of the image:
+- E is a target point in the image, with distance ${Lp}$ to the centre of the image;
+- r is the eye radius = 12:

 ![geometry wide](https://github.com/user-attachments/assets/c0a7106f-c815-4391-b991-8bdbacf68833)
 ![geometry close](https://github.com/user-attachments/assets/31c9644d-517b-45f3-8270-59ff9f3f5e69)

-Then:
+The task is then to calculate the image distance $L_p$, given a retinal angle $\alpha$:
 ```math
 \displaylines{\tan(\beta) = L_p/d = \text{BC}/\text{AC},\\
 \text{BC} = r\sin(\gamma),\\